 Opponents of the measure said it was an “an unlawful power grab” by OSHA.
 Advocates said the federal agency had long required employers to keep records for five years, so that the rule changed little and added no new expense for businesses.

 In a 2012 D.C.
 Circuit court decision, OSHA’s record-keeping requirement had been rejected.
 The agency then revised the rule, finalizing the adjustment in December.
 OSHA said at the time that the rule didn’t add new regulatory obligations to businesses.

 Opponents said that on the contrary, the rule added to business burdens while doing little to improve worker safety.

 Hopefully, everyone can agree that when a worker is injured on the job, he or she should receive prompt medical care.
 When the injury or illness forces an employee to miss time from the job, they should also have a portion of their wages replaced according to North Carolina workers’ compensation law.

-To appeal a denied workers’ comp claim, speak to a Charlotte attorney experienced in effective appeals.
+To appeal a denied workers’ comp claim, speak to a Charlotte workers compensation attorney experienced in effective appeals.